Toilets, Art and Fluxus

 I submitted a number of audio tracks to Foam City's August, 2012 show Found Sound, including US STRATCOM Emergency Action Messages, over-the-horizon radar signals, Chinese numbers stations, and other aural ephemera.

 All that disappeared into the cacophony, what with the home-made instruments and two simultaneous sequencers (with IR-based theramins) plugged into guitar amplifiers.
+Xenia Rubinos was there, it was a legitimate art event.

 Foam City has since closed.
 The Spot Tavern is the same owner's current venue for avant-garde Dadaist Fluxus events.